GSA/digitalgov.gov/content/posts/2012-06-08-usdas-ask-karen.md

 ---
-url: /2012/06/08/usdas-ask-karen/
 date: 2012-06-08 2:43:37 -0400
 title: 'USDA&#8217;s Ask Karen'
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the U.S. Department of Agriculture.
 Mobile &lsquo;Ask Karen&rsquo; is an extension of USDA&rsquo;s Food Safety and Inspection Service&rsquo;s 24/7 virtual representative Ask Karen.
-Ask Karen is a web'
+Ask Karen is a'
 authors:
   - jparcell
 categories: